 MBA in Finance

 Understanding the effects of interest rates on markets, consumer and business spending, recessions, and inflation is important for any business leader.
-Earning an MBA in finance is one of the best ways to gain the skills to help an organization navigate an ever-changing economy.
+Earning a Master of Business Administration (MBA) in finance is one of the best ways to gain the skills to help an organization navigate an ever-changing economy.

-Texas A&M University-Corpus Christi provides business leaders with the expertise to manage a company’s responses to market fluctuations.
-The Texas A&M University-Corpus Christi MBA in finance offers degree candidates a sophisticated understanding of the economic issues surrounding multinational finance, investment policy, the effect of interest rates on financial markets and more.
-Additionally, the online MBA in finance gives students with jobs or family commitments the flexibility to pursue additional education without interrupting their lives.
+The online MBA with a Concentration in Finance from Texas A&M University-Corpus Christi (TAMU-CC) provides finance professionals with the expertise needed to manage a company’s responses to market fluctuations.
+Coursework in this advanced degree program provides candidates with a sophisticated understanding of the economic issues surrounding multinational finance, investment policy, the effect of interest rates on financial markets and more.
+Additionally, the online design of TAMU-CC’s MBA in Finance gives students with jobs or family commitments the flexibility to pursue additional education without interrupting their lives.

 Interest rates continue to influence businesses of all sizes in an increasingly complex economy, and an MBA in finance can provide you with the knowledge you need to help any organization adapt and prosper.

-Learn more about the TAMUCC online MBA in Finance program.
+Learn more about the TAMU-CC online MBA with a Concentration in Finance program.